n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Slack/README.md

 ### 1. How to create a private channel?

-To create a private channel, follow the steps mention below.
+To create a private channel, follow the steps mentioned below.
 1. Select 'Channel' from the ***Resource*** dropdown list.
 2. Select 'Create' from the ***Operation*** dropdown list.
 3. Click on the ***Add Field*** button.